iremnt/Labs-in-CS101/README.md

 # Labs-in-CS101 </br></br>

 Warnings!!! </br>
--Currently not all the labs have revision parts.
-I'll add them. </br>
--This repository will be finished after i add all revisions but in reality we finished all labs. </br>
+-This repository is completed. </br>
 -All labs have restrictions and obligations.
-Eg. we weren't allowed to use data structures or oop if the lab instructions didnt allowed clearly. </br>
+For example, we weren't allowed to use data structures or OOP unless the lab instructions clearly allowed it. </br>
--At some point one can easily say that "But not using this features make the code complicated and long." yeah, this is totally true! </br>
+-At some point, one can easily say that "But not using these features makes the code complicated and long." yeah, this is totally true! </br>